Lafolie/ent/README.md

 The name is provided from the init config (defaults to the game identity string), and the extension is either "log" or "html".

-The `x` substituted with a number.
+For `x` is substituted with a number.
 The latest log file will always use `0`, allowing you to simply refresh your editor/browser tab to view the latest log file.

 Old log management & removal is done in the writer thread, minimising startup cost.